bpmutter/ben.perlmutter.io/_posts/2020-04-25-Why-I'm-Becoming-a-Developer.md

 <!--more-->

 At the time I was working remotely in a marketing and sales position for a Silicon Valley startup from Medellin, Colombia.
-For a variety of reasons, I felt I was outgrowing the position.
-I knew that I wanted a way out, regardless of what’d be coming next.
+I learned a lot in the position, but I had an itching feeling that I wanted to transition to the more technical side of the world of tech.

 Concurrently, I’d started studying a bit of front end development because it was relevant to some projects for the company and a side project e-commerce store I was working on.
 I liked it.
 There was a ton to learn, instant gratification when you get something right, and lots of career opportunities when you get good at it.